-Flinn-Brown helps experienced civic leaders from throughout Arizona expand their knowledge, skills, and networks to help address Arizona’s long-term issues.
+The Flinn-Brown Fellowship helps experienced civic leaders from throughout Arizona expand their knowledge, skills, and networks to help address Arizona’s long-term issues.

 Flinn-Brown is intense, challenging, rewarding, and lasting.
-Fellows experience up-to-the moment seminars, long-term support, and participation in the formal Flinn-Brown Network—a powerful body drawn from across all cohorts.
+Flinn-Brown Fellows experience up-to-the moment seminars, long-term support, and participation in the formal Flinn-Brown Network—a powerful body drawn from across all cohorts over the past decade.

 Who becomes a Flinn-Brown Fellow?

 Flinn-Brown Fellows are experienced civic leaders from across Arizona with broad diversity amongst perspectives, politics, and policy interest.
 Flinn-Brown Fellows are often seen as experts in their fields and leaders in Arizona’s urban, rural, and tribal communities.
 They represent various sectors of Arizona’s economy from business and industry to nonprofit and government.
 View the Flinn-Brown Directory to find Fellows in your field or area.

 Diversity of opinion and experience is fundamental to Flinn-Brown.
 Fellows learn from one another and share a commitment to working across perspectives which enhances the Flinn-Brown Network.

 Fellows also commit to expanding their state-level public service in the near term with a number of potential destinations:

 Flinn-Brown Fellowship seminars at a glance

 - Highly Competitive: A diverse group of strong leaders from throughout Arizona apply for Flinn-Brown each year.
 The application for the 2020 seminars will open April 6.